prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

 In this post, I tell you about *how to create Center Rectangle through Solidworks VBA Macros* in a sketch.

-The process is almost identical with previou [Solidworks Macros - Create Corner Rectangle From VBA Macro](/solidworks-macros/create-corner-rectangle) post.
+The process is almost identical with previous [Solidworks Macros - Create Corner Rectangle From VBA Macro](/solidworks-macros/create-corner-rectangle) post.

 In this post, I tell you about `CreateCenterRectangle` method from **Solidworks** `SketchManager` object.